Shinxss/Shinxss/README.md

 ## About Me
-A 3rd year IT student passionate about web and app development.
-I enjoy building full-stack projects and continuously learning new technologies to sharpen my skills.
+I like building projects for fun.

 ---